rb2nem/nem-dev-guide/website/content/02-about.md

 This guide is a work in progress, and its organisation might evolve significantly.
 This page should however give an up to date overview of to use it.

+## Help improve the guide

+Every page of this guide is editable by everyone in the web browser on Github thanks to the link "Edit this page" in the upper right corner.
+Clicking this link will lead you to Github, asking you to [fork the repository](https://help.github.com/articles/fork-a-repo/) to edit the page.
+After you save your changes in your own copy of the repository, you can send a [pull request](https://help.github.com/articles/about-pull-requests/) to have your changes included in the guide.
+Help us improve this guide!

 ## Tools